Open-EO/openeo-python-client/docs/auth.rst

             "date": "2020-07-24T13:40:50Z"
     ...

-The sensible information (like passwords) are redacted by default.
+The sensitive information (like passwords) are redacted by default.